isomerpages/moe-ast-moehc/_school-histories/Schools/Zhonghua Primary School.md

 In 1980, the primary school ceased operations.
 In 1986, Chung Hwa Girls’ High School moved to its present location at Serangoon Avenue 4 and was renamed Zhonghua Secondary School.

 Zhonghua Primary School was rebuilt next to Zhonghua Secondary School.
 In 1987, the school operated as single-session.
 In 1989, the school was officially declared open.
-In 2001, the school underwent PRIME upgrading.
+In 2001, the school underwent PRIME upgrading. &nbsp;

 Principals:<br>
 \- Mr Tan Eng Chai (1987–1989)<br>